mohammadsamani/mohammadsamani/README.md

 - 👋 Hi, I’m Mohammad Samani
 - 👀 I’m interested in condensed-matter physics, numerical modelling, Python, woodworking, and Baroque and classical music.
 - 🌱 I’m currently learning German and CommonLIPS.
 There is no good reason for either one.
-- 📫 Send me an email if you want to get in touch: m@msamani.ca
+- 📫 Send me an email if you want to get in touch: m@msamani.ca or visit my website: https://www.msamani.ca

 <!---
 mohammadsamani/mohammadsamani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.